Guest experience is everything

 And it’s in how we go about supporting the local community, too.
 We’ve calculated that we support 62 rural businesses in total, from direct engagement, such as plumbers and gardeners, to additional services that guests might enjoy.
 For instance, we can arrange a wine tasting at a local provider for a guest, without charging an admin fee, simply to help enhance the guest’s experience while also supporting a local business.

 Sustainability matters more than ever to guests

 I completed an environmental science degree back in 1986, so sustainability is an area I’ve been fascinated by for a long time.
 But I’ve noticed it’s increasingly coming up as a reason people choose to visit us, and it’s getting mentioned more often in feedback.

 It seems the pandemic was a bit of a watershed moment.
-People started to realize the value of local support, and to consider their impact on the wider world.
+People started to realise the value of local support, and to consider their impact on the wider world.
 As much as they want to travel and have experiences, there can sometimes be slight guilt over the impact that might have.
-By working to make ourselves more sustainable, we’re offering guests a way to have a little slice of luxury in a guilt-free way.
+By working to make ourselves more sustainable we’re offering guests a way to have a little slice of luxury in a guilt-free way.

 Ensuring things are built to last

 As much as sustainability is about the environment, it involves so much more.